Health and safety hazards of 3D printing: Hazard controls

-Hazard controls include using manufacturer-supplied covers and full enclosures, using proper ventilation, keeping workers away from the printer, using respirators, turning off the printer if it jammed, and using lower emission printers and filaments.
-Personal protective equipment has been found to be the least desirable control method, with a recommendation that it only be used to add further protection in combination with approved emission's protection.
+With older hazard controls such as manufacturer-supplied covers and full enclosures, using proper ventilation, keeping workers away from the printer, using respirators, turning off the printer if it jams, and using lower emission printers and filaments remains useful as well.

 Health regulation

 Although no occupational exposure limits specific to 3D printer emissions exist, certain source materials used in 3D printing, such as carbon nanofiber and carbon nanotubes, have established occupational exposure limits at the nanoparticle size.

-As of March 2018, the US Government has set 3D printer emission standards for only a limited number of compounds.
-Furthermore, the few established standards address factory conditions, not home or other environments in which the printers are likely to be used.
+As of January 2026, the National Institute for Occupational Safety and Health (NIOSH) published an updated set of recommendations as to how 3D printing can be safely used by anyone.
+The updated standards covered updated health risks found as well as proper precautions that personal users, employers, small business, and even schools can take to prevent harm.